Can I attend a course or workshop virtually?

 Click to see a list of browsers currently supporting:

 How can I register for a course or workshop?

 Each event on our calendar has a “Registration” section which lists registration and lodging fees for the associated course.
 Some of our courses require an application to attend that will ask for additional information such as a CV or a brief statement of the relevance of the course to your work.
 For additional information on scholarships please view the "Scholarship" page.

 How far in advance should I register?

 Most of our programs fill quickly.
 We encourage those interested to register or apply to courses as early as possible, however, there are no registration deadlines for courses and registrations are accepted until the course is filled.
 Applications are reviewed periodically.
-On a select number of courses “Early Bird” pricing is available to those who register and pay in full before a specified date on the course website.
 In the event that the course is filled, a wait-list will be opened in case of possible cancellations.

 What do registration fees cover?